tastetest/ascent/readme.md

   -- DONE !!!!
 3. add in enemies
 4. add in weapon types
+-- or make it a bow focused game
 5. add in an inventory system
 6. add in UI
 7. add in main menu/pause menu